Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine.md

 ---

-## Near term benefits of adopting Fusion
+## Near-term benefits of adopting Fusion

 You can think of Fusion as the same dbt you know and love, but better and faster, and you're going to see it show up in a lot of places!